Photography Tour in Canterbury

-Use this page as a starting point for a Canterbury walking tour, a free self-guided route, or the Roamee app for Canterbury.
+Use this page as a starting point for a Canterbury walking tour, a free route, or the Roamee app for Canterbury.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 The old town is small and flat.
 Enter through Westgate Towers and walk straight to the cathedral — the route follows the medieval pilgrim's path.